ArtifexSoftware/MuPDF.NET/docs/classes/document.rst

     * **dict** -- a string like `"<< ... >>"`.
 The brackets are required and must enclose a valid PDF dictionary definition.
 The empty dictionary `"<<>>"` is possible and *equivalent* to removing the key.
     * **int** -- an integer formatted **as a string**.
     * **float** -- a float formatted **as a string**.
 Scientific notation (with exponents) is **not allowed by PDF**.
     * **null** -- the string `"null"`.
-This is the PDF equivalent to Python's `None` and causes the key to be ignored -- however not necessarily removed, resp. removed on saves with garbage collection. *Changed in v1.19.4:* If the key is no path hierarchy (i.e. contains no slash "/"), then it will be completely removed.
+This is the PDF equivalent to Python's `None` and causes the key to be ignored -- however not necessarily removed, resp. removed on saves with garbage collection.
+If the key is no path hierarchy (i.e. contains no slash "/"), then it will be completely removed.
     * **bool** -- one of the strings `"true"` or `"false"`.
     * **name** -- a valid PDF name with a leading slash like this: `"/PageLayout"`.
 See page 16 of the :ref:`AdobeManual`.
     * **string** -- a valid PDF string. **All PDF strings must be enclosed by brackets**.
 Denote the empty string as `"()"`.
 Depending on its content, the possible brackets are